 But when it finally came down to it, it could not be written.
 Each of the guys had different memories of the same event.
 Maybe two would agree but another would say it didn’t happen like that.

 Let us consider a story.
 A man is walking down the street one night when it begins to rain.
 It increases in power with great wind and lightning flashing along with buckets of water coming down.
-He looks for shelter and chances to find an unlocked door.
+He looks for shelter and finds an unlocked door.
 He enters the darkened place and shuts the door.
 He is happy to have found a refuge.
-He does not mind the dark and waits for the tempest to abate.
-Maybe an hour passes and he hears the storm stop.
-He exits the place and goes home.
+He does not mind the dark and waits for the storm to stop.
+Finally, it does.
+He leaves and goes home.

-The next day he is curious as to where he was during the storm.
-He retraces his steps and finds it was an art gallery full of beautiful paintings.
+The next day, he wonders where he was during the storm.
+He retraces his steps and finds it was an art gallery, full of beautiful paintings.

 The man was surprised to find he was surrounded by wonderful art and was unaware of it.
 Because of his situation and the darkness, he perceived none of it.